-FCTG ventures into the wild for animal welfare.
-Flight Centre Travel Group (FCTG) has teamed up with the Wildlife Friends Foundation of Thailand (WFFT) and EVA Air for the company’s 5th annual charity trip.
-In September, a group of Flight Centre employees will spend a week caring for animals rescued from captivity at the Project Wildlife Rescue Centre, near Bangkok.
+Flight Centre Travel Group (FCTG) recently teamed up with the Wildlife Friends Foundation of Thailand (WFFT) and EVA Air for the company’s 5th annual charity trip.
+In September, a group of Flight Centre employees spent a week caring for animals rescued from captivity at the Project Wildlife Rescue Centre, near Bangkok.

-Fourteen FCTG employees from across North America will volunteer at the rescue centre as part of the Brighter Futures program, Flight Centre’s platform for responsible travel.
-They’ll assist with the essential day-to-day animal care needs at the rescue centre, like feeding the animals, prepping their food, and cleaning enclosures.
+Fourteen FCTG employees from across North America volunteered at the rescue centre as part of the Brighter Futures program, Flight Centre’s platform for responsible travel.
+They assisted with the essential day-to-day animal care needs at the rescue centre, like feeding the animals, prepping their food, and cleaning enclosures.

 Since it was founded in 2001, the WFFT, a non-government organization, has made a commitment to rescue wild animals nationwide.
 The rescue centre is currently home to hundreds of wild animals, including gibbons, macaques, bears, otters, and birds.
 Animals are rescued from poor living conditions, captivity, exploitation, illegal trade practices, or directly from the wild, where they may have been victims of accidents or attacks.
 While the WFFT’s objective is to rehabilitate and release rescued animals back into the wild, it’s not always possible.
 Those that can’t be released are provided shelter and given a loving forever-home with their Wildlife Rescue family at the centre.
 To donate to the Wildlife Friends Foundation of Thailand, click here.

 Award-winning airline EVA Air is generously providing volunteers with air travel, making this effort possible.
 The program is also supported by Discova Tours, FCTG’s recently launched affiliated global destination management company.
 Discova will be providing all on-the-ground transportation and excursions while the group is in-destination.